gravitational/teleport/rfd/00TBD-webui-paginate-filter.md

 ## Phases of Work

 - Phase 1: will focus on bringing server side pagination and filtering to nodes only in the web UI to match `tsh`.
+  - create two state search bar for UI:
-  - filtering by labels (only `AND`), search values, and sort
+	 - fuzzy search
+	 - advanced search that supports "AND"ing labels (and search)
-  - label drop down menu and allow click on labels from table rows
+  - clickable labels from table
-  - search bar will be soley used for search values in this phase
 - Phase 2:
-  - add support for label value set and `NOT` operator
-  - extend web ui search bar to allow users to type label query
-- Phase 3:
+  - add full label query support to our advanced search bar
   - bring pagination + filter support to rest of resources for tsh, tctl and web ui